 And I really mean it, because not one hotel had them (we stayed in about 3-4 hotels) and neither you should rely on Airbnbs having them – we stayed in three different places and we found only one adapter in each house (probably other tourists left them).

 Besides, the store was sold out of all the adapters, when we wanted to buy them.
 Just bring your own!
 And switches – each socket has a switch!
-If you plug your device and there is no electricity, most likely, you forgot to switch the socket on!
+If you plug your device in and there is no electricity, most likely, you forgot to switch the socket on!

 7. Hot water in Cyprus comes from the Sun!